TheSantacloud/blog/content/posts/GMs are like DJs.md

 Great sessions aren't scripted, they're orchestrated - like a DJ mixing live.
 You don't hit play on your prep and hope it works.
 You build a toolkit, a structure.
 Then you listen.
 You adapt.

 If you've read my other posts, you know I’m a bit of a tool freak.
 I love building systems that work the way I think.
-That’s why this analogies are so interesting to me: they help me understand _why_ I build tools the way I do, and provided my with deeper understanding on the ones that I use right now.
+Although this isn't a perfect analogy, I still find it interesting.
+Analogies like these help me understand _why_ I build tools the way I do, and provided my with deeper understanding on the ones that I use right now.

-this has been my first blog posting about something non-technical.
+This has been my first blog posting about something non-technical.
 Hope it helped you like it did me!
 Onwards and upwards.